26B/unbabble/README.md

 ### Translations Links

 To know which entities are translations of any other entity, we add a meta to all entities that contains the original ID `ubb_source`.
-The original is the first post that was created, and can be in any langue.
-Although the site might have a given default language that is not required to be the language of all original posts/terms.
+The original is the first post that was created, and can be in any language.
+Although the site might have a given default language that does not make it the language of all original posts/terms.

 ### Enforced restrictions

 - Only one translation for a given `ubb_source` with the same locale (avoids multiple options for the same entity).
 This does not break the site, but is shown as an issue.
-By default, when many posts share the same language, it first is selected.
+By default, when many posts share the same language, the first is selected as the content's language.

 ## Develop